mstad/Blockchain21/pilot_set/readme.md

-This is the pilot set analyzed for the ground truth
+<B> This is the pilot set analyzed for the ground truth